![]() |

 During the banquet, greetings were brought to us from the Knights of Columbus Saskatchewan State Council.
 The Ukrainian CWL thanked us for the invitation and greeted us with their greeting “Glory be forever inviting us to never forget to pass on our faith.”

 Provincial President Jean presented Certificates of Merit to the presidents of St. Joseph’s, Notre Dame and St. Vital councils as well as a presentation to Betty Stone, convention chairperson.
-She presented a thank you gift to Velma Harrison for acting as Parliamentarian and to Shirley Lamoureux as Banquet M/C. The Belle Guerin awards were presented by National President, Margaret Ann Jacobs to: Marcella Pederson, Anne Kosokowsky and Rita Hengen.
+She presented a thank you gift to Velma Harrison for acting as Parliamentarian and to Shirley Lamoureux as Banquet M/C. The Belle Guerin awards were presented by National President, Margaret Ann Jacobs to: Marcella Pedersen, Anne Kosokowsky and Rita Hengen.
 Margaret Ann then presented Jean Reader with her Life Member pin.

 Tuesday, June 6th, began with morning liturgy at 8:30, led by Fr.
 Gerard Cooper, Saskatchewan Provincial Spiritual Advisor and Chantal Devine, Spiritual Development chairperson.